rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## New tasks; verifying and synchronizing data

-After  [adding a task](/post/addconfigurations/), a double click on the new task will execute a simulated run or what is called a `--dry-run`.
+After  [adding ](/post/addconfigurations/) a task, a double click on [task](/post/singletask/) will execute a simulated run or what is called a `--dry-run`.
 Verify the output from rsync by opening the log, top left icon on the sidebar of RsyncOSX, either ahead or after the simulated run.

-After adding a task, you are ready to execute a [synchronize data task](/post/singletask/).

 For more experienced users of rsync, select the new task and press the `Command` button.
 Copy and paste the `Synchronize` string into a terminal view for verification of the added task.
 The rsync command includes the `--dry-run` parameter as default within this view.